SloMR/pastepoint/README.md

   - Keep private keys secure and never commit them to version control

 - **Data Privacy**:

-  - All file transfers are encrypted end-to-end
+  - All file transfers are encrypted end-to-end via WebRTC
   - No data is stored permanently on servers
   - Session data is cleared on server restart or leaving the session